NoahDomingues/OFDR-Extractor/README.md

 ## OFDR Game Extractor v1.0

-Here is the first release of my Game Extractor for **[Operation Flashpoint: Dragon Rising](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Dragon_Rising)**, a realistic, tactical mil-sim shooter game released by [Codemasters](https://www.codemasters.com) in 2009.
+OFDR Extractor is a simple tool to unpack the game files of **[Operation Flashpoint: Dragon Rising](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Dragon_Rising)**, a realistic, tactical mil-sim shooter game released by [Codemasters](https://www.codemasters.com) in 2009.
 This tool is designed to decompress, decrypt, and extract files from the `win_000` archives in the game installation folder (inside these archives is where most of the game's content is stored).

 Download the `OFDR Extractor.exe` file below, place it in your game installation folder, and run it.
 The files will be extracted to the `_extract` folder in your game installation directory.
 There will be approximately 5GB of extracted files on total (slightly more than 5GB).